vxnuaj/machine-learning/04-clustering/README.md

 Clustering helps differentiate amongst different datapoints when they are unlabeled based on a similarity metric.

+In certain cases, obtaining labeled data can be very expensive especially when you're working in a deep scientific field and need domain experts to properly label your data.

+> *Example; Labeling brain tumor samples*

+Clustering can instead get the unlabeled data and group them together based on similarity metrics which can make classifying a set of datapoints easier.

+The output of a given clustering algorithm will be the assignment of each datapoint in a sample set, $X$, to a given cluster.

 Many clustering algorithms have a runtime complexity of $O(n^2)$, as they compare a given datapoint, $n_i$, to all other datapoints, $n_j$, $n-1$ times.

 $O(n^2) = \frac{n(n - 1)}{2}$